-Procedures for authorization of various eligible project costs are detailed in the Instructional Memorandums (IMs) referred to in Section 6 of the Iowa Transportation Alternatives Set-Aside Program Guidance and available on the Iowa DOT website.
+Procedures for authorization of various eligible project costs are detailed in the Instructional Memorandums (IMs) referred to in Section 6 and available on the Iowa DOT website.
 Upon award, each project will be assigned an Iowa DOT contact person; however, it is the project sponsor's responsibility to ensure all appropriate procedures have been followed according to the executed project agreement.